Gop Temple: Description

 The shikhara (spire) is formed by six or seven courses having beveled edges followed by square faces and at last the apex covered by single slab.
 It follows corbel principle, the interior is hollow.
 From outside, it rises in tiers having three clear divisions.
 The lowest division has two gavakshas or arch-shaped motifs on each side, with some images carved in.
 The apex is crowned by a single stone amalaka (stone disc) on it.
 Some figures on the Shikhara are identifiable.
-There is Ganesha figure still visible in the west side and another Deva figure on the north side.
+There is a Ganesha figure still visible in the west side and another Deva figure on the north side.
 There are a series of holes 2 feet below the string-course which supported beams that once supported the roof of inner courtyard.

-Of two courtyards, the inner courtyard is mostly broken.
+Of the two courtyards, the inner courtyard is mostly broken.
 It was 35 feet 2 inches square with bay on the east side 18 feet 4 inches by 7 feet 3 inches.
 It may have served as parikrama path so it is sandhara (with circumambulatory path) type of temple.
-The basement of it was decorated on all four sides by one niche in centre and one each at the corners.
-These are empty, but likely had sculpture inside.
-The stretch between these niche was ornamented with small figures such as dwarfs.
+The basement of it was decorated on all four sides by one niche in the centre and one each at the corners.
+These are empty, but likely had sculptures inside.
+The stretch between these niches was ornamented with small figures such as dwarfs.
 The outer courtyard was about 9 feet wide.
 It was probably open above or at least laterally.